tanmaya26/file-bot/Process/PROCESS.md

 3. **Rashik**: Have finished the part where after files are uploaded to the drive, the records are deleted from DynamoDB.
 Also, now the files of a category are being uploaded in the folder with the same name as category.
 Also export files is working in my local, I’ll push the changes once a bug is fixed.
 Currently because of async calls sometimes the folder is created after the files are push to the drive, so will look into that now.
 4. **Tanmaya**: I closed some open issues under my name.
 I will discuss collaborate with Rashik and work on testing the category/export feature to see if it’s working end-to-end.

+### 7th November, 2019
+1. **Ayush**: Helped Rashik resolve the export functionality bugs in the form of pair-programming and finished watermark testing for demo.
+Resolved bug for listing registered watermarks.
+2. **Ketul**: Sat with Rashik to integrate storage limit feature with export feature.
+3. **Rashik**: Sat with Ayush and resolved the bug in the export functionality and merged the changes.
+Did an end-to-end testing of export and delete files of a category.
+4. **Tanmaya**: I tested the Category management use cases thoroughly.
+I tested all the happy paths and alternate paths to make sure the usd cases are covered.

+### 8th November, 2019
+We met in the morning to test the system once more.
+After that we sat together and finished up the things which were left in [PROCESS.md](PROCESS.md).

+## Practices followed

+### Core Practices
+Here are the following core practices that we incorporated while developing our bot:-
+*  **Sit Together**: We held scrum meetings every alternate day to know where everyone stood, and if anyone was stuck on a problem, we discussed amongst ourselves to come up with a solution.
+Each team member discussed their individual approach towards task and got a critical feedback from the rest of the team.
+After this discussion, we decided on one final way to go about that problem.
+We also decided on what everyone will work on until the next scrum meeting.
+This way we all were able to achieve our goals on time and learned about different approaches to handle a problem.
+We also pushed our scrum meeting notes to the [PROCESS.md](PROCESS.md) file everytime we met.
+*  **Energized Work**: From the beginning we have been considerate towards everyone's schedule and conducted meetings when everyone was free.
+For example, we had a scrum meeting on Google Hangouts when two of the team members had there mid-term the next day.
+Otherwise, we used to meet for approximately 2-3 hours every alternate day and decided on the time a day before.
+This way everyone was productive when we met.
+*  **Pair programming**: Sometimes we incorporated pair programming, when someone was working on a complicated task.
+For example, when Rashik was working on implementing the service layer of exporting files of a category to Google Drive, Ayush performed the role of the navigator and brainstormed with Rashik to complete the task.
+This way we were able to finish up our complicated tasks on time and everyone got to learn from other team members.
+ **The scrum meeting notes can be seen above.**

+### Corollary Practices
+Here are the following Corollary practices that we incorporated while developing our bot:-
+*   **Shared Code**: For software practices, we worked on a shared code repository on NCSU Github Enterprise.
+All the team members were assigned tasks at the beginning of the iteration.
+Before starting to work on the tasks, each team member had to pull the latest code from the master.
+To avoid working simultaneously on the Master branch, team members checked out and worked separately on their respective branches.
+A common practice that all team members followed was to thoroughly test the code and also test the dependencies with other features and then mark the feature as ready.
+When the feature was ready, the team member created a pull request.
+The pull requests were inspected by reviewing code changes and adding comments (if necessary) before getting approved for merging it into the Master branch.
+For example, when Ketul was given a task to create db service layer for storage management feature, he started by creating a new branch and once he was done testing he opened a pull request which was approved later by Ayush after suggesting few changes.
+With regard to version control, our practice is similar to what is followed in the industry today.
+The open issues were also tracked and updated after a feature was completed by merging the pull requests.
+This practice allowed team members to work separately on their features and collaborated with other features, avoiding merge conflicts.

+* **Incremental Deployment**: We followed an incremental build model where the code base is designed, implemented and tested incrementally until the application development is complete.
+Both development and maintenance were done simultaneously.
+Whenever a feature branch was merged to Master, the entire application was tested by integrating all the features to make sure it worked end-to-end and no new commits caused the application to misbehave.
+We decomposed our product into a number of components, each of which were designed and built separately (called builds).
+In addition, the development was done in two iterations where each iteration were passed through the requirements, design, coding and testing phases.
+The first iteration covered major features that were of high priority.
+After first iteration, we conducted a full regression testing.
+During this testing, faulty pieces of code and broken functionalities were identified and added to issues to be handled in the next iteration.
+In the second iteration, we added functionalities to the previous code until all design functionalities were implemented.
+For example, when Ketul was working on Storage management feature.
+The feature deployment was done in multiple phases starting with deploying database service layer then service layer then finally changes in the routing layer where each deployment was thoroughly tested.